rickypinci/performance-models-cdp/README.md

 ## Available Files
 - <tt>sim\_time\_analysis.ipynb</tt> that provides statistics and distributions of the simulation time.
+- <tt>varEnv.py</tt> where the location of the simulator (JAR file) and the number of concurrent simulations to run is specified.
 - <tt>Images/</tt> that contains figures (and some source files) presented in the paper.
 - A folder for each one of the seven cloud design patterns analyzed in the paper.
 - All these folders (except <tt>CQRS/</tt> and <tt>Pipes\_and\_Filters/</tt>) are organized as follows: